devinsmith/rca-cambio-linux/README.md

 ### Troubleshooting

-- If the installer powers off the computer while in the splash screen, try disabling the SOC board sensor in the BIOS (in the Advanced tab).
+- If the installer powers off the tablet while in the splash screen, try disabling the SOC board sensor in the BIOS (in the Advanced tab).
 You can reenable it back after you finish the installation.
 - Always connect to Wifi during installation so the installer can download the